Skip to content

 return "result"

-Note: The module must be imported at startup for the registration to take effect.
+Note: If you use @capability directly, the module must be imported at startup for the registration to take effect.
+Either import it in tool_registrations.py or ensure it's imported elsewhere during initialization.

 my_toolkit = [tool_a, tool_b, tool_c]